Abstract

 A2.
 No first-order one-way anisotropy in static φ

 Consider a straight path $x(s)$ along $\nabla\phi$ with $s \in [0, L]$.
 Expand $A(\phi(s)) = 1 + \alpha \phi(s) + O(\alpha^2)$.
-Forward time:

-Backward time: parameterize $s' = 0\to L$ with $\phi(s') = \phi_1 - s' \partial_\parallel\phi$, $\phi_1 = \phi_0 + L \partial_\parallel\phi$:
+Backward time.
+Parameterize $s' = 0 \to L$ with $\phi(s') = \phi_1 - s'\,\partial_\parallel\phi$, where $\phi_1 = \phi_0 + L\,\partial_\parallel\phi$:

 Thus $t_\to - t_\leftarrow = 0 + O((\partial\phi)^2, \alpha^2)$.
 The first nonzero term is second order.